StatCan/cae-eac/docs/en/FAQ.md

 1. Login to your CAE VM.
 2. Launch Power BI Desktop.
 3. Follow the steps in [Analyze data in Azure Data Lake Storage Gen2 by using Power BI - Create a report in Power BI Desktop](https://docs.microsoft.com/en-us/power-query/connectors/datalakestorage#create-a-report-in-power-bi-desktop).
 Please send a slack message to https://cae-eac.slack.com if you don't know the Azure Data Lake Storage Gen2 URL.

+### How can Statistics Canada employees transfer files from their data centre?
+For Statistics Canada Employees, they can refer to this internal documentation: https://confluence.statcan.ca/display/DAaaS/CAE+-+Data+Ingestion

 ### How do I add a FAQ?
 Please send your suggestion through the https://cae-eac.slack.com channel.